liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

 `IntegerAsyncTaskCallback`, `LongAsyncTaskCallback`, and
 `DoubleAsyncTaskCallback`.
 All you'll need to do is pick the appropriate implementation for your service method return type.
-In the example code snippet above since `getGroupUsers` returns a `JSONArray`, you must use the `JSONArrayAsyncTaskCallback` instance.
+In the example code snippet above, we used a `JSONArrayAsyncTaskCallback` instance since `getGroupUsers` returns a `JSONArray`.

 It's also possible to use a generic `AsyncTaskCallback` implementation called `GenericAsyncTaskCallback`.
-For this implementation, you must implement a transform method and handle JSON parsing by yourself.
+For this implementation, you must implement a transform method and handle JSON parsing yourself.

 ---